Master Localized Numbers in 5 Minutes

 How to localize:

-• Ensure your platform or website can accommodate both left-to-right and right-to-left languages.
+• Make sure your platform or website can handle left-to-right and right-to-left languages.

-• Enable users to customize their preferred numeral system via platform settings.
+• Allow users to customize their preferred numeral system via platform settings.

-• Use system locale data to auto-format numbers in alignment with user settings, ensuring numbers are always displayed in a format they're familiar with.
+• Use system locale data to auto-format numbers according to user settings so numbers are always displayed in a format they’re familiar with.

-• Opt for fonts that natively support the numeral system relevant to your audience.
-Without the right font, numbers may be displayed incorrectly or not at all.
+• Choose fonts that natively support the numeral system of your audience.
+Without the right font numbers may not be displayed or displayed incorrectly.

-• Collaborate with native speakers for thorough testing to ensure that numbers are displayed accurately and in a culturally respectful manner.
+• Test with native speakers to ensure numbers are displayed correctly and culturally sensitive.

 • Use specific libraries that help in numeral system conversions.